Fabrizio-Caruso/8bitC/8bitC_ENG.md

 </ul>
 <p>There memory areas could be used by our code if they do not serve their standard purpose in our use-case, e.g., if we do not intend to use the tape after the program has been loaded (including from the tape), then we can use the tape buffer in our code to store some variables.</p>
 <p><em>Useful cases</em><br>
-In questa tabella diamo alcuni esempi utili per sistemi che hanno poca memoria disponibile:</p>
+In questa tabella diamo alcuni esempi utili per il C64 e per sistemi che hanno poca memoria disponibile:</p>

 <table>
 <thead>